-The transport part is the broker implementation to use, and the default is amqp, (uses librabbitmq if installed or falls back to pyamqp).
-There are also many other choices, including; redis, beanstalk, sqlalchemy, django, mongodb, and couchdb.
+The transport part is the broker implementation to use, and the default is amap, (uses librabbitmq if installed or falls back to pyamap).
+There are also other choices available, including; redis://, sqs://, and qpid://.

 The scheme can also be a fully qualified path to your own transport implementation: